WWAN - Wireless Wide-Area-Network

 Firmware Update

-As VyOS makes use of the QMI interface to connect to the WWAN modem cards, also the firmware can be reprogrammed.
+As VyOS makes use of the QMI interface to connect to the WWAN modem cards, the firmware can be reprogrammed.

 To update the firmware, VyOS also ships the qmi-firmware-update binary.
 To upgrade the firmware of an e.g. Sierra Wireless MC7710 module to the firmware provided in the file 9999999_9999999_9200_03.05.14.00_00_generic_000.000_001_SPKG_MC.cwe use the following command: